hmlongco/Factory/Sources/Factory/Factory.docc/Advanced/Modules.md

 Before we answer the above question, let's look at a related, but simpler problem.

-Let's say we have a module called Networking that provides (suprise, suprise) a service that conforms to a Networking prototol.
+Let's say we have a module called Networking that provides (surprise, surprise) a service that conforms to a Networking protocol.
 Let's also say that module *also* provides the implementation of that service.

 ![Diagram of Application Architecture](Networking)

-In that case our implementation is simple.
-Inside of Networking we define the public protocol *and* we also publicaly define the Factory that provides it.
+In that case our implementation is quite simple.
+Inside Networking we define the public protocol *and* we publicly define the Factory to produce it.

 ```swift
 // Public Protocol